 Wong's research has been used by policymakers both in the U.S. and in Mexico, as well as by organizations that serve immigrant communities.
 Wong’s research has been used in several federal lawsuits to defend DACA, end family separation at the southern border, and prohibit indefinite child detention, among others.
-Wong and his work has been covered by ABC News/Univision, Fusion, NPR, the New York Times, the Los Angeles Times, The Washington Post, NPR and major media outlets across the country in hundreds of articles.
+Wong and his work has been covered by The New York Times, The Los Angeles Times, The Washington Post, NPR and major media outlets across the country in hundreds of articles.

 He is also on the board of New American Leaders, the California Immigrant Policy Center, and the Partnership for the Advancement of New Americans.
 Wong also consults on campaigns elections and has run large-scale c3, c4, and independent expenditure campaigns specializing in mobilizing low-propensity voters of color and immigrant communities.
 He is lead evaluator for the Four Freedoms Fund civic engagement program and lead evaluator for the RISE Together Fund civic engagement program.